GuilhermePortella/GuilhermePortella/README.md

 ### About me
 <h5>A back-end developer from Brazil</h5>

-I am a Computer Science student in the third year,
-I'm at IBM as a FullStack intern, working with Java, NodeJs and JavaScript, passionate about video games and Back-End programming
+I'm a third year Computer Science student, I'm at IBM as a FullStack Junior Programmer, working with Java, NodeJs and JavaScript, passionate about video games and Back-End programming